guildai/guild.ai/pages/install.md

 ### NVIDIA System Management Interface

 Guild uses the NVIDIA System Management Interface on GPU systems to collect GPU stats.
-This tool is optional --- Guild will run without it
---- however, to collect GPU stats on systems with one or more GPUs, ensure that `nvidia-smi` is available on your system.
+This tool is optional as Guild will run without it.
+However, to collect GPU stats on systems with one or more GPUs, ensure that `nvidia-smi` is available on your system.

 !!! note